Trupti1594/Data-structures/code_logic.md

   - If they are equal, return true indicating the number is an Armstrong number.
   - If they are not equal, return false indicating that the number is not an Armstrong number.

+**Time Complexity:** O(log10N + 1) where N is the input number.
+The time complexity is determined by the number of digits in the input integer N. In the worst case when N is a multiple of 10 the number of digits in N is log10 N + 1.

+In the while loop we divide N by 10 until it becomes 0 which takes log10N iterations.
+In each iteration of the while loop we perform constant time operations like modulus and division and pushing elements into the vector.
+Space Complexity: O(1) as only a constant amount of additional memory for the reversed number regardless of size of the input number.

 ```
 int main()